How waste-to-energy plants work

 Waste-to-energy plants burn municipal solid waste (MSW), often called garbage or trash, to produce steam in a boiler that is used to generate electricity.

 There are different types of waste-to-energy systems or technologies.
 The most common type used in the United States is the mass-burn system, where unprocessed MSW is burned in a large incinerator with a boiler and a generator for producing electricity (see illustration below).
-Another less common type of system processes MSW into fuel pellets that can be used in smaller power plants.
+Another less common type of system processes MSW to remove most of uncombustible materials to produce refuse-derived fuel (RDF).

 A mass-burn waste-to-energy plant